stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-env-for-pipeline-as-code/prepare-env.md

 ## Create a Service Account with a Secret

 1. Create a service account named `pipeline-service-account.yaml` in the namespace in which your pipelines will run.
-2. Add the following content to the file:

 ```yaml
    kind: ServiceAccount